microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 ### Create your Communication Compliance Policy

-Now that we have created our custom keywork dictionary we will switch over to the Communication Compliance solution to create a new Policy.
+Now that we have created our custom keywork dictionary we will switch over to the Communication Compliance solution to create a new Communication Compliance Policy.

-Once in the Communication Compliance soltuons click on Create policy and select Custom Policy.
+Once in the Communication Compliance solution click on **Create policy** and select **Custom Policy**.

 <figure>
     <img src="../../playbooks/img/fsi/picture12.png" align="left"/>
     <figcaption>Figure 12: Customer Communication Compliance Policy</figcaption>
 </figure>

-You need to provide a Name for your Communication Compliance policy (required field) and add a description if you like to your Custom Policy.
+You need to provide a Name for your Communication Compliance policy (required field) and add a description if you would like to your Custom Policy.
+When done click **Next**

 <figure>
     <img src="../../playbooks/img/fsi/picture13.png" align="left"/>
     <figcaption>Figure 13: Name and describe your policy</figcaption>
 </figure>

-Define what users and/or groups you want to supervise and who the reviews should be for this policy.
+Define what users and/or groups you want to supervise communications for and who the reviews should be for this policy.
+Click **Next**

 <figure>
     <img src="../../playbooks/img/fsi/picture14.png" align="left"/>
     <figcaption>Figure 14: Choose supervised users and reviewers</figcaption>
 </figure>

-Choose locations to Monitor Communications.
-Click Next.
+Choose locations you wish to monitor communications.
+Click **Next**.

 !!!
-Note "If you have any data connectors to 3rd paty sources you will also see these here."
+Note "If you have any data connectors to 3rd paty sources such as Slack or Bloomberg you will also see those here."

 <figure>
     <img src="../../playbooks/img/fsi/picture15.png" align="left"/>